-We always hesitate to call this dish “meatloaf ” because of the possible negative connotations of the word.
+We always hesitate to call this dish “meatloaf ” at our cooking school in Italy because of the possible negative connotations of the word.
 Rest assured – this dish is colourful, moist, flavoursome and very comforting.

 Prep time: 25 mins | Total time: 1 hour 10 mins | Servings: 8